The Immuno-Oncology for the Translational Research Short Course (ITRSC)

 Course Overview

-The objective of the course is to engage participants in an in-depth and participatory educational experience covering the topics relevant to clinical immunotherapy research and practice today: checkpoint blockade, novel immunomodulatory antibodies, cellular therapy, immune-monitoring, clinical trial design and development and points of integration with traditional cancer therapy.
+This course was offered on five occasions during 2020-2023.
+The objective of the course was to engage participants in an in-depth and participatory educational experience covering the topics relevant to clinical immunotherapy research and practice today: checkpoint blockade, novel immunomodulatory antibodies, cellular therapy, immune-monitoring, clinical trial design and development and points of integration with traditional cancer therapy.

-Lectures will be interspersed with small group sessions focused on issues related to being a junior faculty member, mentoring lunches, and a practical sessions on flow cytometry and immune monitoring.
-For participants with less exposure to clinical oncology or basic immunology, we offer an abundant online lectures covering introductory material relevant to the rest of the course that are available in advance.
+Lectures were interspersed with small group sessions focused on issues related to being a junior faculty member, mentoring lunches, and a practical sessions on flow cytometry and immune monitoring.
+For participants with less exposure to clinical oncology or basic immunology, we offered multiple online lectures covering introductory material relevant to the rest of the course that were available in advance.

 Course Schedule